wyenox/image_viewer/Appendix/Moly Kit Integration/2 - Current Image as Conversation Context/README.md

     // The context from before, unmodified.
     let mut bot_context = BotContext::from(client);

-    // ... more code ...
+    // ...existing code...
 }
 ```

 > [!info]
 >
-> Please note we simply inserted 2 lines in the midle of what we already had.
+> Please note we simply inserted 2 lines in the middle of what we already had.

 ### 2. The hook